This post is also available in

 What conditions are necessary to view the Northern Lights?

-Clear night skies, free of cloud are the best for viewing the Northern Lights.
+Clear night skies, free of clouds are the best for viewing the Northern Lights.
 It is impossible to see the Aurora Borealis during daylight hours.
 Also, the chance of seeing the Northern Lights through thick cloud cover is virtually zero.
 But do not worry if there is a little scattering cloud, as it might actually just make the entire spectacle a bit more interesting depending on how the colors can be seen through the clouds.

 The best locations to see the Northern Lights are in an area that has very limited light interference, such as a national park, on a remote headland or a beach.
 Moonlight can also impact on the Northern Lights, especially if it is a weak aurora in front of the moon.